American Jews: Politics

-In New York City, while the German-Jewish community was well established 'uptown', the more numerous Jews who migrated from Eastern Europe faced tension 'downtown' with Irish and German Catholic neighbors, especially the Irish Catholics who controlled Democratic Party Politics at the time.
+In New York City, while the German-Jewish community was well established 'uptown', the more numerous Jews who migrated from Eastern Europe faced tension 'downtown' with Irish and German Catholic neighbors, especially the Irish Catholics who controlled Democratic Party politics at the time.
 Jews successfully established themselves in the garment trades and in the needle unions in New York.
 By the 1930s they were a major political factor in New York, with strong support for the most liberal programs of the New Deal.
 They continued as a major element of the New Deal Coalition, giving special support to the Civil Rights Movement.
 By the mid-1960s, however, the Black Power movement caused a growing separation between blacks and Jews, though both groups remained solidly in the Democratic camp.

-While earlier Jewish immigrants from Germany tended to be politically conservative, the wave of Jews from Eastern Europe starting in the early 1880s were generally more liberal or left-wing and became the political majority.
+Earlier Jewish immigrants from Germany tended to be politically conservative, though many, including the devoutly Republican Louis Marshall, believed that Jews should not have a political direction at all.
+Meanwhile, the wave of Jews from Eastern Europe starting in the early 1880s were generally more liberal or left-wing and became the political majority.
 Many came to America with experience in the socialist, anarchist and communist movements as well as the Labor Bund, emanating from Eastern Europe.
 Many Jews rose to leadership positions in the early 20th century American labor movement and helped to found unions that played a major role in left-wing politics and, after 1936, in Democratic Party politics.

-Although American Jews generally leaned Republican in the second half of the 19th century, the majority has voted Democratic since at least 1916, when they voted 55% for Woodrow Wilson.
+American Jews generally leaned towards the Republican party in the second half of the 19th century and the early years of the 20th century.
+This was compounded by the strong Evangelical imagery used by William Jennings Bryan and other Populist Democrats, which caused fears of Antisemitism among American Jews.
+Additionally Republican candidates such as William McKinley and Theodore Roosevelt were extremely popular with Jewish voters.
+However, the majority of Jews have generally voted Democratic since at least 1916, when they voted 55% for Woodrow Wilson, and especially since 1928, when 72% supported the unsuccessful candidacy of Al Smith.

 With the election of Franklin D. Roosevelt, American Jews voted more solidly Democratic.
 They voted 90% for Roosevelt in the elections of 1940, and 1944, representing the highest of support, equaled only once since.
 In the election of 1948, Jewish support for Democrat Harry S. Truman dropped to 75%, with 15% supporting the new Progressive Party.
 As a result of lobbying, and hoping to better compete for the Jewish vote, both major party platforms had included a pro-Zionist plank since 1944, and supported the creation of a Jewish state; it had little apparent effect however, with 90% still voting other-than-Republican.
 In every election since, except for 1980, no Democratic presidential candidate has won with less than 67% of the Jewish vote.
 (In 1980, Carter obtained 45% of the Jewish vote.
 See below.)